Fear Theater: Danger on Paper

 As an Israeli, the guide’s take felt familiar.
 Israelis often feel safe—even during war.
 When Iran or Iraq attack, confidence dips, but fewer die in those weeks than in many U.S. cities over the same span.
 There are American mass shootings with higher body counts than a month of intifada attacks.

 So I joke with my American friends who fear visiting Israel: “You live in Chicago, St. Louis, Baltimore—the hood!
 I’m more afraid to visit you.”
+Of course, feelings of safety are not based on crime statistics.

-Crime rates back it up.
-Yet because news coverage magnifies Israeli danger while U.S. mass shootings disappear in a day’s cycle, the perception flips.
+Because news coverage magnifies Israeli danger while U.S. mass shootings disappear in a day’s cycle, the perception flips.
 Media doesn’t teach people what’s dangerous.
 It teaches them what to fear.

 In 2025, the panic is over “trans shooters.”
 A handful of incidents, and suddenly it’s a craze, no different than the old urban legend of razor blades in Halloween candy.
 Fear theater is about spotlight, not scale.

-And yet, outsiders—sometimes from countries with far worse crime—hear about Israel and imagine chaos.
+The outsiders—sometimes from countries with far worse crime—hear about Israel and imagine chaos.

 Because safety is contextual and relative.
 Some feel safe in war, where at least the rules are clear.
 Some cancer patients feel safe on their deathbed, because they’ve accepted the worst.
 Safety isn’t the absence of danger.
 It’s the presence of belonging, order, and familiarity.